Agents

 list[str] | None) – List of conditions that will cause the agent to return.
 Can include "text" if the agent should return when it generates a message without tool calls, or tool names that will cause the agent to return once the tool was executed.
 Defaults to ["text"]. - state_schema (

 int) – Maximum number of steps the agent will run before stopping.
 Defaults to 100.
-If the agent exceeds this number of steps, it will stop and return the current state. - streaming_callback (
+A step is one chat-generator call plus the execution of every tool call the model requested in that call (if any).
+If the agent reaches this number of steps it stops and returns the current state. - streaming_callback (

 StreamingCallbackT | None) – A callback that will be invoked when a response is streamed from the LLM.
 The same callback can be configured to emit tool results when a tool is called. - raise_on_tool_invocation_failure (